studiohyperdrive/ngx-tools/projects/layout/README.md

 By using the option `fit-content`, the size of the components themselves will define how much space they take up.

 By using the option `equal`, all items in the entire grid will take up an equal amount of space.
+This also applies to the height of the elements, but this will require you to set the height of your items to `height:100%` for this to take effect.

+#### 2.1.3 Gaps

+In order to create spacing between items in the layout, `ngx-configurable-layout` provides two inputs, `columnGap` and `rowGap`.

+Both properties expect a CSS based amount (in px, rem, %, etc.) and are both optional.
+This is the preferred way of adding spacing between your items, as using margins can sometimes create unexpected results due to the CSS Grid based implementation.

-#### 2.1.3 Drag and drop
+#### 2.1.4 Drag and drop

-`ngx-layout` provides drag and drop through the Angular CDK implementation.
+`ngx-configurable-layout` provides drag and drop through the Angular CDK implementation.
 By default, the drag and drop functionality is disabled, and can be enabled through `alowDragAndDrop`.

 By default, the package uses the demo styling provided by the Angular CDK team.
 This can be overwritten by custom styling, using the classes provided in the section `Styling`.

-#### 2.1.4 Styling
+#### 2.1.5 Styling
-By default, `ngx-layout` always provides minimal styling.
+By default, `ngx-configurable-layout` always provides minimal styling.
 Several classes are provided to further style the grid as needed.

 | Class | |
 |--|--|